 The last thing you want is to find that you have overspent on what isn't necessary and don't have a way to pay your bills.

-However, that being said, it's ok to splurge, you just want to make sure you are building your splurges into your budget so they can be guilt free.
+However, that being said, it's ok to splurge.
+Just make sure you are building your splurges into your budget so you can enjoy them guilt-free.

 6. Track your transactions